 Which one you should use depends largely on your buying habits.
 If you’re shopping exclusively for pet products, we think Chewy is likely the better choice due to their generous return policy, pharmacy department, and helpfully-designed site.

-If, however, dog food is just one item on a long shopping list, you may find it easier just to do it all at Amazon.
+If, however, cat or dog food is just one item on a long shopping list, you may find it easier just to do it all at Amazon.
 This is especially true if you’ve signed up for Prime and want to justify the expenditure.

 Regardless, you should be able to find what you need at either place and get it within a day or two.
-And no matter which site you buy from, one thing is for certain: your dog will be more interested in playing with the box everything came in than he is the $20 toy you bought him.
+And no matter which site you buy from, one thing is for certain: your pet will be more interested in playing with the box everything came in than he is the $20 toy you bought him.